dapplets/dapplet-docs/docs/faq.md

 If this doesn’t help please check that you have the latest version of the extension.
 Unfortunately, the extension is not yet updated automatically and we have a fast-paced development process.
 You can find the latest release [here](https://chrome.google.com/webstore/detail/dapplets/pjjnaojpjhgbhpfffnjleidmdbajagdj).

-If your version in outdated delete it and download the correct one.
+If your version is outdated, delete it and download the correct one.

 If the issue remains take a screenshot and contact us through [Discord](https://discord.com/channels/569770026412933140/993845099580641312) or [Telegram](https://t.me/dapplets).